-Requirements to be met after the vote on the Certificate of Appropriateness include any staff recommended conditions and any conditions that may be imposed by the Historic Preservation
+Requirements to be met after the vote on the Certificate of Appropriateness include any staff recommended conditions and any conditions that may be imposed by the Historic Preservation Board.

-Board.
 The proposed work will need to obtain the appropriate building permits which will be reviewed by the historic preservation staff.

-LIST OF EXHIBITS: Exhibit 1 City Of Gainesville Historic Preservation Rehabilitation and Design Guidelines: Northeast, Southeast, & Pleasant Street Historic Districts Exhibit 2 COA Application, Application for Administrative Modification Exhibit 3 Surrounding Context Photographs
+LIST OF EXHIBITS:

+Exhibit 1 City Of Gainesville Historic Preservation Rehabilitation and Design Guidelines:

+Northeast, Southeast, & Pleasant Street Historic Districts

+Exhibit 2 COA Application with Application for Administrative Modification

-Exhibit 4 Floor Plan, Elevations, and Site Plan
+Exhibit 3 Site Plan, Elevations, and Floor Plan